UNSW-oceanography/Useful_science_docs/ocean_heat_buget_roms.md

 *Fig: Horizontal diffusion vertically integrated.*

-John Wilking words about the efficiency of calculating by hand the horizontal mixing:
+John Wilkin words about the efficiency of calculating by hand the horizontal mixing:
 >Diffusive fluxes through a cell side multiplied by elemental area (I think that's what you are asking, in analogy to advective flux u*temp times cell face area H_on_n) are not diagnostics we save.

 >The saved diffusion term is only the flux divergence.